 The 1958 National Football League Championship Game was the 26th NFL championship game, played on December 28th at Yankee Stadium in New York City.
-It was the first NFL playoff game to go into sudden-death overtime and the final score was Baltimore Colts 23, New York Giants 17.
-The game has since become widely known as “The Greatest Game Ever Played”.
+It was the first NFL playoff game to go into sudden-death overtime, and the final score was Baltimore Colts 23, New York Giants 17.
+The game has since become known as “The Greatest Game Ever Played.”

 Lawrence Welk was the first TV show to air in stereo before stereo TV had been invented.
-ABC simulcast one audio channel on its radio network, the other channel via TV so that listening to both would give you a stereo effect.
+ABC simulcast one audio channel on its radio network and the other via TV so that listening to both would give you a stereo effect.

-The US Air Force made plans to detonate a nuclear bomb on the moon and wanted it to visible by the naked eye on earth.
+The US Air Force made plans to detonate a nuclear bomb on the moon and wanted it to visible to the naked eye on Earth.
 They hoped it would boost American morale to counter the USSR’s advances in the space race. #coldwar

-One of the worst school bus accidents in American history occurred at Prestonburg, Kentucky.
+One of the worst school bus accidents in American history occurred in Prestonburg, Kentucky.
 26 children and the bus driver were killed.
-22 children escaped.
+Twenty-two children escaped.

 During a visit to Germany in 1958, Comedic Actor Groucho Marx climbed a pile of rubble that marked the site of Adolf Hitler’s bunker, the believed site of Hitler’s death, and performed a two-minute Charleston Dance.